datadryad/dryad-app/documentation/server_maintenance/storage.md

    3. Adds the resource to the queue `stash_engine_repo_queue_states`
    4. Submits the job for asynchronous completion
    5. Handles success or failure of the job
+4. `Submission::CopyFileJob` is another background job which
+   1. Copies subscription files to permanent storage
+   2. Is enqueued by `Submission::SubmissionJob` for each of the files in the resource
+   3. Each job copies just one file
+   4. Multiple files are copied in parallel to speed up the process
+   5. Last job in the chain calls `Submission::CheckStatusJob`
+5. `Submission::CheckStatusJob` is a background job which
+   1. Is called just once per submission
+   2. Is responsible for updating submission status and cleaning temporary files

 Checker process
 ----------------

-1. User or cron runs `merritt_status:update`
-2. Takes the latest unfinished jobs from `stash_engine_repo_queue_states` for each resource and checks them
+Submission status is checked by `Submission::CheckStatusJob` background job which
-   1. `RepoQueueState.possibly_set_as_completed` checks whether resource is avaialable in storage, and if it is:
+1. Checks using `RepoQueueState.possibly_set_as_completed` resource is available in storage, and if it is:
     1. Calls `Repository.harvested` to update the resource state
     2. Registers the job in the queue as completed
     3. Deletes temporary files
 2. If the job has been processing for a full day, mark it as errored and email the admins

 Download process